 Research projects at the Intervention Development stage will create innovative and evidence-based approaches to enhance access to healthcare and community supports through a model healthcare clinic and a prototype web-based decision tool to coordinate transportation services.

-R4 - Model Clinic - This project will design, pilot, and evaluate an accessible, integrated health program for PWPD at a primary care clinic, scalable for other integrated health centers, and assess how the systematic collection of social and functional status information and use of this information by care managers may reduce adverse health events & improve social and functional status of PWPD.
+R4 - Model Clinic - This project will design, pilot and evaluate an accessible, integrated health program for people with physical disabilities (PWPD) at a primary care clinic, scalable for other integrated health centers, and assess how the systematic collection of social and functional status information and use of this information by care managers may reduce adverse health events & improve social and functional status of PWPD.

-R5 - Transportation Access - This two part project will quantify changes in transportation needs and priorities, and patterns of ADA paratransit use among PWPD aging in a defined geographical area across time and then develop a prototype data-driven web-based decision tool for transportation service providers, city/county planners, and disability organizations to inform and better coordinate transportation services to support successful aging in PWPD.
+R5 - Transportation Access - This two part project will quantify changes in transportation needs and priorities, and patterns of ADA paratransit use among PWPD aging in a defined geographical area across time.
+The project will then develop a prototype data-driven, web-based decision tool for transportation service providers, city/county planners and disability organizations to inform and better coordinate transportation services to support successful aging in PWPD.

-All research activities will be informed by an Advisory Panel that connects Center Staff with disability organizations to collaborate on the development, implementation, and evaluation of research activities and products to ensure that activities are likely to achieve the purposes of the priority.
+All research activities will be informed by an Advisory Panel that connects Center Staff with disability organizations to collaborate on the development, implementation, and evaluation of research activities and products to ensure that activities are likely to achieve the purposes for which they have been created.